Contact Information

 Biography

 Kevin Rigby Jr. is a Chancellor’s Postdoctoral Research Associate in the Department of African American Studies at the University of Illinois, Urbana–Champaign.
 A scholar of Black Studies and political theory, his work examines the meaning of Black protest in the twenty-first century and the relationship of blackness to political possibility and imagination more broadly.
-His current research focuses on the 2020 Minneapolis uprising and the broader movement for Black lives, interrogating how antiblackness structures political life and what protest reveals about the limits and possibilities of resistance, solidarity, and democracy.

-Dr. Rigby’s writing has appeared or is forthcoming in Lateral: Journal of the Cultural Studies Association, and he has been profiled in outlets such as Ebony and the Detroit Free Press.
+Dr. Rigby’s writing has appeared in Lateral: Journal of the Cultural Studies Association, and he has been profiled in outlets such as Ebony and the Detroit Free Press.
 Beyond academia, he brings years of experience as a community, electoral, and labor organizer, including co-founding the Detroit chapter of Black Youth Project 100 and organizing gig workers with SEIU 1021 in the San Francisco Bay Area.

 Research Interests